 Cornerstone acknowledges the mission-critical role of our direct care staff in caring for our individuals.
 We believe in rewarding the dedication and hard work of our direct care staff by providing opportunities for professional growth and advancement.
 We are pleased to note that several members of our management team previously served as direct care staff.

-House: Juniper & Maple
+House: Douglas & Maple

 ADMINISTRATIVE & SUPPORT STAFF

 Wynter’s career in social work began at a 24-hour provider agency, where she worked for five years and held a variety of positions.
 She then served as a County case manager for four years, and an adult and child foster care licensor for two years before coming to Cornerstone Valley.
 Wynter has worked with the ID/DD population in a variety of settings, including their place of employment, community integration, and their personal homes.
 She has provided direct care and participated in individualized outings.
 Wynter joined Cornerstone Valley in 2019 as our Services Director, which morphed into her current role as Associate Director.

 “Only by giving are you able to receive more than you already have.”